Neural Parameter-varying Data-enabled Predictive Control of Cold Atmospheric Pressure Plasma Jets: Simulation Results and Validation

 The tracking performance of all controllers is presented in Fig. \ref{fig:outputTracking}.
 While each maintained the surface temperature within an acceptable range, their adaptability varied significantly.
 Evidently, the NPV-DeePC method was the only controller capable of effectively adjusting to the dynamically changing tip-to-surface distance, successfully tracking the desired trajectory.
 In contrast, the other controllers exhibited noticeable tracking errors under varying conditions.

 The corresponding control effort, shown in Fig. \ref{fig:inputTracking}, demonstrates that all controllers successfully kept the control inputs within the allowable range.
-Notably, the data-driven controllers exhibited smooth and consistent control actions, whereas the MPC controller showed pronounced oscillations in both electric power and gas flow rate, struggling to track the desired trajectory.
+Notably, the data-driven controllers exhibited smooth and consistent control actions, whereas the MPC showed pronounced oscillations in both electric power and gas flow rate, struggling to track the desired trajectory.

-To quantitatively evaluate the performance of the controllers in the reference tracking scenario, three performance indices, including Root Mean Square Error ($RMSE$), Integral Square Error ($ISE$) and control energy, were computed over $n_{\text{sim}}$ simulation steps, as defined below:
+To quantitatively evaluate the tracking performance of the controllers, three performance indices were computed over $n_{\text{sim}}$ simulation steps: Root Mean Square Error ($RMSE$), Integral Square Error ($ISE$), and control energy ($J_u$). $RMSE$ measures the average magnitude of the tracking error, $ISE$ quantifies the cumulative squared tracking error, and $J_u$ evaluates the total control effort.
+These indices are defined as:

-Furthermore, the computational complexity of the controllers was evaluated using the mean CPU time ($\bar{t}_{CPU}$) required to compute control actions over the simulation period.
+Furthermore, the computational complexity of the controllers was assessed via the mean CPU time ($\bar{t}_{CPU}$) required to compute control actions.
 This metric offers insights into their practicality and real-time applicability.

 The performance indices of the controllers are presented in Fig. \ref{fig:indx_trk}.
-As anticipated, the proposed NPV-DeePC outperformed the other controllers, achieving an RMSE of $0.14~^{\circ}\text{C}$ in the noise-free scenario and $0.48~^{\circ}\text{C}$ under measurement noise.
+As anticipated, the proposed NPV-DeePC outperformed the other controllers, achieving an RMSE of $0.12~^{\circ}\text{C}$ in the noise-free scenario and $0.49~^{\circ}\text{C}$ under measurement noise.
 In contrast, the MPC controller had the poorest tracking performance, with an RMSE of $0.68~^{\circ}\text{C}$ in the noise-free case and $0.84~^{\circ}\text{C}$ under noise.
-A similar trend was observed in the ISE results, where NPV-DeePC maintained lower values of $9.57$ and $39.98$ in noise-free and noisy conditions, respectively, while MPC exhibited significantly higher values of $60.97$ and $74.70$ in the corresponding cases.
+A similar trend was observed in the ISE results, where NPV-DeePC maintained lower values of $5.69$ and $40.34$ in noise-free and noisy conditions, respectively, while MPC exhibited significantly higher values of $60.97$ and $74.70$ in the corresponding cases.